metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 Lamar hasn't really evolved much as a passer.

+Things were going the Raiders way until Lamar saw a linebacker covering a slot receiver deep, an unfortunate assignment given Gus Bradley's cover-three scheme.
+A big pass and a few plays later, the Ravens are now in control.

 ***

 #### Dolphins @ Patriots

 JC Jackson being picked on by Miami's offense.

+Miami still running the wing T offense.
+Interesting.
+It's working spectacularly on Miami's first drive.